 You might be thinking, Why does it matter if I use AI?
 After all, if AI helps you improve your writing, shouldn’t that be a good thing?

 The primary concern medical schools have with AI use boils down to authenticity.
 Medical schools want to know you—the real person behind the application.
 They seek applicants who can communicate their thoughts clearly and share personal experiences that demonstrate passion and commitment to medicine.
-AI-generated content can often sound generic or fail to capture the nuance of your personal journey, which is something admissions officers want to avoid.
+AI-generated content can often sound generic or fail to capture the nuance of your journey, which is something admissions officers want to avoid.
 Furthermore, relying too much on AI may raise questions about your ability to think critically and communicate effectively—two essential skills for a future physician.

 Are Medical Schools Checking If You Use AI?